Mati365/ckeditor5-rails/README.md

 Presets are predefined configurations of CKEditor 5, allowing quick setup with specific features.
 The gem includes a `:default` preset with common features like bold, italic, underline, and link for the classic editor.

-You can override the default preset or create your own by defining a new preset in the `config/initializers/ckeditor5.rb` file using the `config.presets.define` method.

-The example below shows how to define a custom preset with a classic editor and a custom toolbar:
+You can create your own by defining it in the `config/initializers/ckeditor5.rb` file using the `config.presets.define` method.
+The example below illustrates the setup of a custom preset with a classic editor and a custom toolbar:

 ```rb
 # config/initializers/ckeditor5.rb